User Operations

 borrow

-Borrow assets against collateral.
+Borrow assets against previously supplied collateral.

 fn borrow(